NiamhG42/GameTools-Final-Project/README.md

 # GameTools-Final-Project
 Final Project (and supporting documentation) for Game Tools 2020

-Log
+# Log

-*Made the city bigger (more buildings)
+* Made the city bigger (more buildings)

-*Created "racetrack" path through city
+* Created "racetrack" path through city

-*Divided the city up with roads
+* Divided the city up with roads

-*Made the racetrack more visually distinct from normal roads
+* Made the racetrack more visually distinct from normal roads

-*Randomised the building heights
+* Randomised the building heights

-*Building blocks now check to see if they're completely surrounded
+* Building blocks now check to see if they're completely surrounded

-*If a block is surrounded, its mesh doesn't render
+* If a block is surrounded, its mesh doesn't render

-*Designed and added new materials
+* Designed and added new materials
-New Materials:
+/ New Materials:
 - Wood (Yellow, White, Green)
 - Basic Tile (Yellow, White, Green)
 - "Daisy" themed tiles